“You know what you have to do.”

 Um…this movie is gross.
 SO gross.
 I just think all of you need to know that.

-In denial, Lizzie resists Charlotte’s insistence that their sexual abuse was NOT sexual abuse.
+In denial, Lizzie resists Charlotte’s insistence that they were sexually abused by their instructors.
 This is a pretty common reaction.
 Most people do not want to deal with the reality that they were sexually baited; why would someone want to admit that?
 First, it means dealing with trauma, which is no fucking picnic.
-But it also means admitting that you were “fooled” or “tricked,” which is both heartbreaking and brings up that oh-so-uncomfortable feeling of guilt.
+But it also means admitting that you were “fooled” or “tricked.”

 Post-Traumatic Stress Disorder